marcellmartini/devops-tools/k8s/clusters/kubeadm/roles/kubernetes/README.md

 Kubernetes role
 =========

-The objective of this role is to create a Kubernetes cluster using kubeadm, install the containerd as a container runtime and weave net as CNI.
+The objective of this role is to create a Kubernetes cluster using kubeadm, install the containerd as a container runtime and weave net as Pod network add-on.

 It's make all the steps bellow:
 * Preparing the hosts